2017 CAP applications

 Current University of Melbourne students

-Current University of Melbourne students (including international students) need to obtain approval from their home faculty or graduate school to study CAP subjects before applying.
+Current University of Melbourne students (including international students) need to obtain approval from Stop 1 to study CAP subjects before applying.
 Please note that credit for CAP study will not be granted towards your current award course.
 Student visa holders cannot extend the duration of their course as a result of undertaking CAP study.

 International applicants must ensure that undertaking CAP study does not violate their Australian visa conditions.
 For example, a Visitor Visa does not usually allow an enrolment for a study program that is more than three months in length.
 For more information please contact: